fraserxu/gulp-html2js/README.md

 * indentString - default to "  " (two spaces)
 * target (coffee support to be added)
 * useStrict - default to false
-* outputModuleName - default ot module name
+* name - module name

 ## LICENSE